 Each paycheck you receive that pays you less than you are entitled to counts as a “violation.”

-Note that employers are required to maintain your wage record for at least three years.
+Note that employers are required to maintain your wage record for the entirety of your employment plus at least three years.
 This way, all the evidence of your wages will be available should you bring a wage claim.7

 7. What money can I get from filing a wage claim?